dianacornejo/compbio-recipes/docker-recipes.md

      * Create shared folders between host and container (example with standard image)

           `docker run -it  -v ~/test:/home/jovyan/work/ statisticalgenetics/lmm:1.3  bash`

+   * Remove images, containers and all the things that take space `docker system prune --all --force --volumes`

 ## Useful docker commands to keep in mind